William C. Goodridge, Entrepreneur

 Erected 1999 by York Murals, Henry and Doris Leader, John D. and Kathryn W. Zimmerman Fund of York Foundation, The Herbert Rehmeyer Trust, and Wilton Armetale.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Reformed Theological Seminary Site (within shouting distance of this marker); J. Allen Baer House (about 500 feet away, measured in a direct line); Phineas Davis (about 700 feet away); 455 West Market Street (about 800 feet away); 459 West Market Street (approx. 0.2 miles away); Captain Michael Doudel's Company (approx. ¼ mile away); In the Old Court House here at York (approx. ¼ mile away); York County (approx. ¼ mile away).
+Reformed Theological Seminary Site (within shouting distance of this marker); J. Allen Baer House (about 500 feet away, measured in a direct line); Jake Devers (about 600 feet away); General Jacob L. Devers (about 600 feet away); World War II Memorial (about 600 feet away); Phineas Davis (about 700 feet away); 455 West Market Street (about 800 feet away); The Harley-Davidson Tradition (approx. 0.2 miles away).
 Touch for a list and map of all markers in York.

 Related markers.
 Click here for a list of markers that are related to this marker.